JammuGenocide/Testimonies/README.md

                 And those who had survived were assembled in a field where they were put to death.
 Some women who escaped jumped into Chinab river to save their honour," Rashid recounts.

+                "Khwaja Ali Muhammad of Bhadarwah who was performing his duties as a public prosecutor at Reasi went to a police station to save his life, but the duty officer, a Dogra, handed him over to the RSS men.
+They dragged him out and tortured him so much that he begged them to kill him than torture him.
+But the barbarians cut his fingers one by one and told him 'we will send your fingers to Pakistan'.
+He was killed near the court premises in broad day light," Rashid said.

+                Rashid said Maharaja Hari Singh orchestrated the carnage to eliminate Muslims from Jammu.
+                "Muslims were not even allowed to have weapons for self defense, but Maharaja distributed arms to the marauders of his community," he said, adding the killers were trained and armed in RSS camps for the genocide.